Wilhelmina Enbom

-Christina Wilhelmina Enbom (Stockholm, 19 August 1804 – Stockholm, 14 February 1880) was a Swedish operatic soprano.
+Christina Wilhelmina Enbom (19 August 1804 – 14 February 1880) was a Swedish operatic soprano.
 She was active at the Royal Swedish Opera in Stockholm in 1819–26, in 1830–41 and 1850–57.
 She was one of the most notable opera singers in Sweden during the 1830s.

 Life

-Christina Wilhelmina Enbom was born to Johan Enbohm and Christina Catharina Norrmann.
+Christina Wilhelmina Enbom was born to Johan Enbohm and Christina Catharina Norrmann in Stockholm.

 Operatic career

 Enbom was enrolled as a student singer of the Royal Swedish Opera (RSO) in 1819.
 She became a member of the opera chorus there in 1821, made her formal debut in 1823 and progressed to a soloist in 1824.
 On 1 July 1826, she abruptly resigned to marry sea captain, writer, and impresario Anders Lindeberg, who was then an influential person in Swedish culture life.
 Her sudden early retirement was seen as surprising because of her successful debut.